 The first one is to simply monitor the program files (x86)folder.
 You will notice the Office 32 bits files will be downloaded inside the c:\program files (x86)\microsoft office\packagefiles folder

-Another option you have to monitor the status,will be opening the register and look for finalstatus.
+Another option you have to monitor the status will be opening the register and looking for “FinalStatus“.

-Also take a look at the (standaard) key, it contains your xml you configured.
+Also, take a look at the (standard) key, it contains the XML you configured.

 Microsoft recommends using the 64 bits Office Apps, but sometimes some people still need to use the 32 bits version.
 There could be a lot of good reasons why some need to stick to the 32 bits version.
 It’s your job to make sure everything is being deployed as it should.